ros-sports/ros-sports-docs/project-list.rst

 Project List
 ############

+Below are a list of projects that are developed and maintained by the community that share the same spirit as ROS Sports.

 **Thanks to all maintainers who make their packages available to the community!**
-Below is a list of projects that are developed and maintained by those that share the same vision as ROS Sports.

 `Rcss3d Agent`_
 ***************